phcollignon/immich-uploader/README.md

 - Select an album in Immich for the uploads.
 - Modify the photo's date in the EXIF metadata before uploading.
 - Upload scanned photos to Immich automatically.
+- Create a titled copy of the photo with the title added at the bottom, ensuring proper contrast for readability.
 ---

 ## Prerequisites